 - In Tuscany, Montepulciano holds a historical pageant and games.

 - Cappelle sul Tavo, near Pescara on the Abruzzo coast, celebrates with the Palio delle Pupe, huge effigies paraded through the streets at night.
 During the procession, they eventually explode with fireworks.

 - Sassari in Sardinia holds the Festa dei Candelieri that dates back to the 16th century.
 In this exciting festival on Aug.
 14 and 15, you'll see a race with teams of men bearing huge candles.

 In addition to the festivities held on Aug.
 15, many Ferragosto festivals continue through Aug.
 16.

-- Siena, in Tuscany, runs their second Palio race in the town's main square.
+- Siena, in Tuscany, runs its second Palio race in the town's main square.

 - Girifalco in Calabria celebrates the Feast Day of Saint Rocco on Aug.
 16.